Course overview

 How is the course delivered and assessed?

-Assessment takes place throughout the course, via the online Networking Academy, using quizzes and checkpoint exams.
-There is a formal final exam to pass the course and gain a certificate from the Cisco Networking Academy.
+A formal final exam is required to complete the course and obtain a certificate from the Cisco Networking Academy.

 Future career and study opportunities

-Progress to the second of the three Cisco Networking Academy courses, CCNA: Switching, Routing and Wireless Essentials.
+Progress to the second of the three Cisco Networking Academy courses, CCNA 2: Switching, Routing and Wireless Essentials.

 Where to find us